Aurora Guerrero

 Aurora Guerrero is a writer-director from California.
+As a queer-identifying and Chicana woman from a working-class background, she incorporates the intersection of these identities into her work.
+Guerrero's best-known films include Viernes Girl (2005) and Mosquita y Mari (2012), which has won several awards.

 Early life

-Guerrero was born in the Mission District of San Francisco, California to Mexican immigrant parents, later growing up on the border of the cities of Richmond and El Cerrito while working at her parents' small Mexican restaurant in Berkeley.
+Guerrero was born in the Mission District of San Francisco, California, to Mexican immigrant parents, later growing up on the border of the cities of Richmond and El Cerrito while working at her parents' small Mexican restaurant in Berkeley.
 Guerrero studied both Psychology and Chicano studies at the University of California, Berkeley, completing a Bachelor of Arts.
 She later moved to Los Angeles to study directing at California Institute of the Arts in Santa Clarita, California earning a Master of Fine Arts.
-Her narrative work often examines the intersection of the working class, queer, and of color.
+It was here she began to examine the intersection of sexuality, race, and class and better connected to parts of her identity.
+Her narrative work often examines the intersection of the working class, queer people, and people of color.